-According to the consensus paradigm, atherosclerosis is caused by the entry of cholesterol, mostly as low-density lipoproteins (LDL), from the lumen into the arterial intima layer, where it slowly accumulates.
-Presumably, the lipoproteins enter by passive filtration through endothelial lesions caused mainly by oxidative stress and inflammation ("endothelial dysfunction").
-However, developing plaques first appear deep in the intima-media boundary under intact, uninjured endothelium with no signs of inflammation.
+According to the commonly accepted paradigm, atherosclerosis is caused by the entry of cholesterol, mostly as low-density lipoproteins (LDL), from the lumen into the arterial intima layer, where it slowly accumulates.
+The lipoproteins are presumed to enter by passive filtration through endothelial lesions formed mainly by oxidative stress and inflammation ("endothelial dysfunction").
+However, developing plaques first appear deep in the intima-media boundary under intact, uninjured endothelium, with no sign of inflammation.
 Likewise, no passive LDL filtration through injured endothelium has ever been conclusively demonstrated.
 A more recent hypothesis claims that blood lipoproteins enter from the lumen by active apical-to-basolateral endothelial transcytosis.
-However, this hypothetical process serves no clear physiological purpose and could potentially create an energy-wasting futile cycle whose sole product is ATP hydrolysis.
+This hypothetical process, however, serves no clear physiological purpose and could potentially create an energy-wasting futile cycle whose sole product is ATP hydrolysis.

-Contrarily, in our recently published alternative hypothesis, most lipoproteins enter the arterial wall not from the lumen but through the artery's vascular system – the adventitial vasa vasorum.
+In contrast, our recently published alternative hypothesis proposes that most lipoproteins enter the arterial wall not from the lumen but through the artery's vascular system – the adventitial vasa vasorum.
 With no lymphatic system to drain it, excess cholesterol diffuses from the adventitia through the avascular media and intima toward the endothelium, creating a directional transmural cholesterol flux (TCF).
-It is eventually cleared through the apical endothelial membrane mainly by high-density lipoprotein (HDL)-mediated efflux in the initial step of the reverse cholesterol transport (RCT) back to the liver and the digestive tract.
+It is eventually cleared through the apical endothelial membrane mainly by high-density lipoprotein (HDL)-mediated efflux in the initial step of reverse cholesterol transport (RCT) back to the liver and the digestive tract.
 A plaque is formed when this cholesterol clearance rate lags behind its rate of arrival by TCF.

-HDL and its associated small hydrolytic enzyme Paraoxonase 1 (PON1) are responsible for the rapid endothelial efflux and are a keystone of our TCF hypothesis.
-PON1 has unusually broad in-vitro substrate specificity, but its true function and substrate are still unknown.
-We hypothesize that PON1 is a palmitoyl-protein thioesterase (PPT) that sets the RCT rate by controlling the timely release of cholesterol-loaded HDL from its endothelial receptor - scavenger receptor class B, type 1 (SR-B1).
+HDL and its associated small hydrolytic enzyme paraoxonase 1 (PON1) are responsible for the rapid endothelial efflux and are key to our TCF hypothesis.
+PON1 has unusually broad in vitro substrate specificity, but its true function and substrate are still unknown.
+We hypothesize that PON1 is a palmitoyl-protein thioesterase (PPT) that sets the RCT rate by controlling the timely release of cholesterol-loaded HDL from its endothelial receptor, scavenger receptor class B, type 1 (SR-B1).
 PON1 does so by entering the apical endothelial membrane and hydrolyzing the palmitoyl anchors of SR-B1 or caveolae proteins.
 This hydrolysis destabilizes the receptor facilitating the release of HDL.
-So far, our preliminary results corroborate this scenario.
-We have demonstrated that PON1 can hydrolyze palmitoyl-cysteine thioester bonds in-vitro, has direct or indirect PPT activity in-vivo, and can significantly reduce, as expected, the presence of SR-B1 in the endothelial membrane.
+Our preliminary results corroborate this scenario.
+We have demonstrated that PON1 can hydrolyze palmitoyl-cysteine thioester bonds in vitro, has direct or indirect PPT activity in vivo, and, as expected, can significantly reduce the presence of SR-B1 in the endothelial membrane.

-Our specific aims in this grant proposal are 1) to demonstrate PON1's ability to hydrolyze SR-B1's palmitoyl moieties directly; 2) to further elucidate PON1 internalization process; 3) to measure PON1's effect on the receptor-bound HDL's dwell time during active efflux and under flow conditions; 4) to measure PON1 and SR-B1 contributions to the endothelial cholesterol efflux rate under static and flow conditions; 5) to measure the endothelial basolateral-to-apical LDL transcytosis.
-By achieving these goals, we will prove the major predictions of a new hypothesis with far-reaching implications for atherosclerosis and cardiovascular disease (CVD) research, prevention, and treatment and solve the old riddle of PON1's physiological function.
+Our specific aims in this grant proposal are: 1) to demonstrate the ability of PON1 to hydrolyze SR-B1 palmitoyl moieties directly; 2) to further elucidate the PON1 internalization process; 3) to measure the effect of PON1 on the dwell time of receptor-bound HDLs during active efflux and under flow conditions; 4) to measure the contributions of PON1 and SR-B1 to the endothelial cholesterol efflux rate under static and flow conditions; 5) to measure the endothelial basolateral-to-apical LDL transcytosis.
+Meeting these goals will help to support the major predictions of a new hypothesis, with far-reaching implications for atherosclerosis and cardiovascular disease (CVD) research, prevention, and treatment and, in addition, elucidate the physiological function PON1.

 The research program: